 No more than two courses can be taken outside of the department, and all courses in the first semester must be taken within the department.

 We encourage students to develop a secondary area of specialization, which can be easily done while satisfying the requirements stated above.
-The Graduate Adviser will work with every entering graduate student in order to work out a program consonant with each one's interests, background and needs.
+The graduate adviser will work with every entering graduate student in order to work out a program consonant with each one's interests, background and needs.

 Language Requirement